Nicole-Lamb/reading-notes/Code-102/Programming-with-JavaScript.md

 - When it is invoked (called) from JavaScript code
 - Automatically (self invoked)

+In other words, calling a function means making a command or rule.

 ### Q: What are the parenthesis () for when you define a function?

 A: Function parameters are listed inside the parentheses () in the function definition.

 - Function arguments are the values received by the function when it is invoked.
 - Inside the function, the arguments (the parameters) behave as local variables.

+In other words, parameters are placeholder names the function needs to do its job.
+The parathesis is where they are stored to then run when the function is called.
+It will then execute using those placeholders as variables to use within the funstion.

 ### **Additional Notes**